Zenika-Training/infra4lab/README.md

 - [move out of the Amazon SES Sandbox](https://docs.aws.amazon.com/en_pv/ses/latest/DeveloperGuide/request-production-access.html)
 - [verify your `@zenika.com` email address](https://docs.aws.amazon.com/en_pv/ses/latest/DeveloperGuide/verify-email-addresses-procedure.html) (if it doesn't work right away as the `zenika.com` domain should be already [validated](https://docs.aws.amazon.com/en_pv/ses/latest/DeveloperGuide/verify-domain-procedure.html))

+## Session extra configuration

+When asked for session extra config, you can fill `sessions/current/group_vars/extra.yml`.

+You can also fill it afterwards and relaunch the tool.

+Possible configurations are:

+- `authorized_ips`: a list of IP addresses to authorize to access VMs

 ## Create VMs

 Create VMs for lab: